Egoism (band): History

 Their debut EP was a three-track release entitled It's Wearing Off.
 The group have largely disowned the EP in recent years, and it has subsequently been removed from streaming services.
-In an interview with Pilerats, Eastment explained the duo's complicated relationship with the release:
+In an interview with Pilerats, Eastment explained the band's complicated relationship with the release:

 After the departure of two band members, Egoism were turned into a duo.
-Their first single as a two-piece, "Sorry," was released in September 2018.
+Their first single as a two-piece, "Sorry", was released in September 2018.
 This was followed with two new singles in 2019: "Enemies" in March, and "What Are We Doing?" in August.

-The band undertook a national tour with Pinkish Blu in early 2020, coinciding with the release of a new single entitled "You You."

-In June 2020, the band were announced as one of 16 recipients of triple j Unearthed's Level Up Grants, created by the station to "support independent local artists who had been impacted by the COVID-19 pandemic."

-In September 2020, the band announced their second EP On Our Minds with the release of a new single, "Here's the Thing."
-They released a final single from the EP, "Happy," before its official release on November 6, 2020.
+The band undertook a national tour with Pinkish Blu in early 2020, coinciding with the release of a new single entitled "You You".
+In June 2020, the band were announced as one of 16 recipients of triple j Unearthed's Level Up Grants, created by the station to "support independent local artists who had been impacted by the COVID-19 pandemic".
+In September 2020, the band announced their second EP On Our Minds with the release of a new single, "Here's the Thing".
+They released a final single from the EP, "Happy", before its official release on 6 November 2020.

+The band followed up on the EP with a single, "Lonely But Not Alone", in mid-2021.
+In 2022, the band released two new singles: "For Ages" and "2016–2018".
+The following year, longtime session/touring drummer Adam Holmes (also of Life's Ill) was inducted as a full-time member of the band.